Viburnum nudum 'Pink Beauty'

 A gorgeous North American native, with glossy green leaves and clusters of creamy white flowers from early summer. it is however for the big bunches of berries that follow on in autumn that it is primarily grown for.
 When these first appear, they are a soft green, but they change colour, first turning white, then pink, then blue and finally near-black.
-The overall effect is very colourful as there are usually different coloured berries in each cluster.
+The overall effect is very colourful as there are usually different coloured berries in each cluster, however to be sure of berries it is recommended that you have more than one plant.
 By the time the berries are fully mature, the foliage turns crimson, thus producing a dramatic backdrop.
 It makes a wonderful addition to the shrub border, where it will provide lots of late colour.

 - Garden care: Requires minimal pruning.
 Where necessary remove any misplaced or diseased branches in mid-summer after flowering.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!